esa/pagmo/doc/sphinx/documentation/migration.rst

    The comparison between individuals is made according to the exclusive hypervolume they contribute to the population (see `PyGMO.hypervolume` for more details).
 The resulting set of individuals is created iteratively, with each step consisting of selecting the greatest contributor, and then removing it from the population to prevent it fromt diminishing the exclusive contributions of the remaining individuals.
-The additional argument ``nadir_eps`` reflects the small value added to each objective of the reference point.
+   The reference point for all hypervolume computations is the current nadir-point of the population with an off-set determined by the ``nadir_eps``.

    NOTE: This migration applies only to multi-objective problems.
 In case of a single-objective problem, the `PyGMO.migration.best_s_policy` is used instead.